Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Surface Hall effect

-The same argument can repeat for axion insulators.
-Suppose the top and bottom magnetizations of the magnetic topological insulator, at $t = \pi$, are anti-parallel to each other in our slab system.
-In this case, both the top and bottom surface Weyl points will shift by $\delta$ into the same direction in $t$ space.
-Then the Landau flows will be slightly bended in same direction in $t$, such that they cross the Fermi level at $\pi - \delta$.
-As shown in Fig.~\ref{Fig:AQHE}(b), the Hall contributions from the top and bottom Landau flows will cancel each other and the Chern number is zero at $t=\pi$.
-We then conclude that a zero Hall plateau will be formed on an axion insulator at $t = \pi$ during an adiabatic cycle of our system.
+The same argument can be repeated for axion insulators.
+Suppose the top and bottom magnetizations of the thin films are anti-parallel.
+In this case, both the top and bottom surface Weyl singularities shift in the same direction along the $t$ axis.
+As shown in Fig.~\ref{Fig:MagneticFilms}(b), a gap opens again in the spectrum of the slab at $t=\pi$, but the total Hall conductance is zero this time.